rensothearin/article-management-web-with-ajax/README.md

 ### How to run

-It doesn't required any installation for running this sample website.
+It doesn't require any additional installation from code for running this sample website.

 Download or clone project and then:

 - Open "Application/Layout" folder.
-- Open file "index.html".
+- Open file "index.html" with "live server" plugin in VS Code.

 You can use any editor to edit code.
 I recommend you to use one of my favorite editor is [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432).